Chocolate Cake Recipes | 8 Classic Homemade Chocolate Cakes

 Cook water, chocolate, and salt in a double boiler until thickened.

-Add margarine while still hot; cool.
+Add margarine while hot; cool.

 Add flour, baking soda, eggs, sugar, and vanilla; mix thoroughly.